gman999/doc/openbsd/soekris-4801-openbsd.md

 	Use (W)hole disk, use the (O)penBSD area, or (E)dit the MBR?
 [OpenBSD] w

 Next the autoconfigured partition layout will be displayed.
 How the disk is configured depends on a few factors, including the CF card size and the function of this system.
 For an 8Gb CF card, it might make sense to create a 1G /, 300M swap, plus /usr and /home partitions.
 While swap should generally be avoided on media such as CF cards, it could be vital for a system with only 128Mb of RAM.
+Note that a /tmp partition should be configured, but in this case a tmpfs mount will be added after the initial boot.

 	Use (A)uto layout, (E)dit auto layout, or create (C)ustom layout [a]? c